You’re seeing fewer hummingbirds at your feeder. Should you worry?

 July 29, 2011

 Many bird watchers have a special love for hummingbirds—there’s just so much power and personality packed in that tiny bundle of feathers.
 Each summer, we get inquiries from people who notice these little dynamos have gone missing from their feeders.
-But rest assured (barring extreme natural events such as the Arizona fires we wrote about yesterday), hummingbird numbers naturally fluctuate throughout the summer.
+But rest assured, hummingbird numbers naturally fluctuate throughout the summer.
 Here’s a little more information on why (and some tips on best hummingbird feeding practices):

 As spring arrives, hummingbirds return to North America (in the Southwest or West Coast, species such as Anna’s Hummingbirds occur year-round).
 You’ll at first notice one, and then several to many hummingbirds suddenly buzzing around your yard.

 But adult male hummingbirds are fiercely territorial and may drive all other male hummingbirds away during the spring nesting season.
 (Where you put your feeders can partially alleviate this—more about that below) By early July or so, after chicks fledge you may see more birds again.
 These numbers may grow and then decline as migration begins in late summer and early fall.

 The first wave to depart is mainly made up of male hummingbirds, followed by the females and young.
 In addition to the “local” birds, migrants from farther north may stop for a rest and a sugar-water pick-me-up as they are passing through.
 By the way, keeping your feeders up in the fall will NOT cause hummers to delay migration.
 Many factors trigger birds to migrate, but the strongest one is day length.
 As days grow shorter in late summer, hummingbirds get restless and start to head south, regardless of whether there are feeders around.
 Several hummingbird accounts in Birds of the World also note that feeders may help hummingbirds survive in early spring or late fall when flowers are not in bloom.